 Design and Connectivity

-As noted earlier, the Beosound A1 is a premium Bluetooth speaker that is little doughnut-shaped and has a polished look.
-The good news is that it’s not heavy and weighs just about 1.2lbs.
+As noted earlier, the Beosound A1 is a premium doughnut-shaped Bluetooth speaker.
+It looks polished and the good news is that it’s not heavy and weighs just about 1.2lbs.

 The Beosound A1 also comes with a leather strap that ups its looks by several folds.
 At the same time, it allows you to hang the speaker or loop it around your hand.